iann838/Pyot/docs/cores/configuration.md

 - Adding `pyot` to Django's `INSTALLED_APPS` by following Django integration guide.
 - Or any way that would cause imports on these configurations files.

+{% hint style='tip' %}
+If an integration of Pyot to another framework is needed.
+General integration guides are provided for Django, FastAPI and Celery projects at the **Integrations** page.
+These guides does not require to be strictly followed and only serves for reference purposes.
+{% endhint %}

 ## Model Conf

 Module: `pyot.conf.model`